kensho-technologies/graphql-compiler/docs/source/index.rst

 Databases
 ~~~~~~~~~

-To learn more about how to generate a schema for your target database, and any limitations
+Refer to this section to learn how the compiler integrates with the target database.
+The database
+home pages include an end-to-end example, instruction for schema info generation, and any
-or intricacies related to working with said database please refer to this section.
-We currently
+limitations or intricacies related to working with said database.
+We currently support two
-support two types of database backends:
+types of database backends:

     - :doc:`OrientDB <databases/orientdb>`
     - :doc:`SQL Databases <databases/sql>`, including SQL Server, Postgres and more.